BarisAlbayrakIEEE/StructuralAnalysis/README.md

 However, the type container approach given in [The CS in Python](#sec352) section corresponds to an additional memory not per object but per type which ends up with a tiny amount of memory (i.e. a few KBs for thousands of types).
-Hence, there is nothing to worry about the memory usage.
+**Hence, all the three languages may manage the memory effectively if the CS is designed correctly.**

 An important point about the memory aspect is that the objects of the SP are temporary such that they are only required while the SP is running.